elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genevent.markdown

 2. `sync_notify/2` runs event handlers synchronously to the request
 3. `notify/2` runs event handlers asynchronously

-Therefore, `sync_notify/2` and `notify/2` are similar to `call/2` and `cast/2` in GenServer and using `sync_notify/2` is generally recommended.
+Therefore, `sync_notify/2` and `notify/2` are analogous to `call/2` and `cast/2` in GenServer and using `sync_notify/2` is generally recommended.
 It works as a backpressure mechanism in the calling process, to reduce the likelihood of messages being sent more quickly than they can be dispatched to handlers.

 Be sure to check other functionality provided by GenEvent in its [module documentation](/docs/stable/elixir/GenEvent.html).
 For now we have enough knowledge to add an event manager to our application.